 Automatic, or a specific drive letter, such as

-On Windows 10 version 1809 or later, verify this behavior with the Get-DeliveryOptimizationStatus Windows PowerShell cmdlet.
+On supported versions of Windows 10 or later, verify this behavior with the Get-DeliveryOptimizationStatus Windows PowerShell cmdlet.
 In the cmdlet output, review the BytesFromCacheServer value.
 For more information, see Monitor Delivery Optimization.

 If the cache server returns any HTTP failure, the Delivery Optimization client falls back to the original cloud source.